unixorn/git-extra-commands/README.md

 * [awesome-github](https://github.com/fffaraz/awesome-github) - Faraz Fallahi maintains a curated list of Github & Git resources.

-* Scott Chacon's [Pro Git](http://git-scm.com/book) book is a great resource for getting more out of git.
+* Scott Chacon's [Pro Git](http://git-scm.com/book) book is a great resource for getting more out of `git`.

 * Zach Dennis has a great blog post - [A Git Walkthrough](http://www.mutuallyhuman.com/blog/2012/06/22/a-git-walkthrough/) - it's worth reading on it's own, but here are a couple of good sites I found through it:
-    * [gitready.com/](http://gitready.com/) is another great reference which has been collecting information and tips for git since 2009.
+    * [gitready.com/](http://gitready.com/) is a great reference which has been collecting information and tips for `git` since 2009.
     * [gitimmersion.com/](http://gitimmersion.com/)

 * There’s a quick [Introduction to git](https://learnxinyminutes.com/docs/git/) on [learnxinyminutes.com](https://learnxinyminutes.com)

-* There's a more detailed git tutorial on [learnenough.com](http://www.learnenough.com/git-tutorial)
+* There's a more detailed `git` tutorial on [learnenough.com](http://www.learnenough.com/git-tutorial)

-* Kate Hudson maintains the [git flight rules](https://github.com/k88hudson/git-flight-rules) collection of useful git usage tips.
+* Kate Hudson maintains the [git flight rules](https://github.com/k88hudson/git-flight-rules) collection of useful `git` usage tips.

 * [git-tips/tips](https://github.com/git-tips/tips) is a collection of git tips.

-* Christian Neukirchen wrote a great blog post, [A Grab Bag of Git Tricks](http://chneukirchen.org/blog/archive/2013/01/a-grab-bag-of-git-tricks.html) on git that is the source for several scripts in this collection.
+* Christian Neukirchen wrote a great blog post, [A Grab Bag of Git Tricks](http://chneukirchen.org/blog/archive/2013/01/a-grab-bag-of-git-tricks.html) on `git` that is the source for several scripts in this collection.

 * Mislav Marohnić has a good article on git tips on his [blog](http://mislav.net/2010/07/git-tips/).
-Several of his git scripts are in this collection.
+Several of his `git` scripts are in this collection.

-* When you manage to get your git working directory in a sad state, you can run into the chicken-egg problem where if you just knew what command to `man`, you could dig yourself out of the hole, but if you knew that, you wouldn't be in the bad place anyway.
+* When you manage to get your `git` working directory in a sad state, you can run into the chicken-egg problem where if you just knew what command to `man`, you could dig yourself out of the hole, but if you knew that, you wouldn't be in the bad place anyway.
 [Oh Shit, Git!](http://ohshitgit.com/) has a collection of bad situations explained in plain English and how to get yourself out of them.

 * Tim Green maintains the excellent [Github Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) collection of tips and aliases.

 * [firstaidgit.io](http://firstaidgit.io/) is a searchable selection of the most frequently asked Git questions

-* [Git From the Inside Out](https://maryrosecook.com/blog/post/git-from-the-inside-out) - A good essay that explains how git works, focusing on the graph structure underpinnings of git and how they affect its behavior.
+* [Git From the Inside Out](https://maryrosecook.com/blog/post/git-from-the-inside-out) - A good essay that explains how git works, focusing on the graph structure underpinnings of `git` and how they affect its behavior.

 * [“Git” it together: Some tips on commit etiquette and best practices for junior developers](https://hackernoon.com/git-it-together-some-tips-on-commit-etiquette-and-best-practices-for-junior-developers-1f147b8dfd56) is a good article explaining some best practices on how to write a _good_ commit message.